Breastfeed Your Baby

 Get help from a breastfeeding specialist.

-Many hospitals and doctor's offices have breastfeeding specialists called lactation counselors or consultants.
+Many hospitals and doctor's offices have breastfeeding specialists called lactation consultants or counselors.
 They can answer your questions about breastfeeding and help you get started.

-Your doctor or midwife may refer you to a lactation counselor.
+Your doctor or midwife can help you find a lactation consultant.

-Breastfeeding peer counselors are moms who breastfed their own babies and learned how to help other women start breastfeeding.
+Breastfeeding peer counselors are people who breastfed their own babies and learned how to help other people start breastfeeding.
 Ask your doctor or midwife how to find a peer counselor near you.

 You can also use these resources to find more information online about breastfeeding.